zdy93/HELAS/README.md

-# HUG-Framework
+# HELAS
-Codes and Data for Explainable Text Classification with Partially Labeled Human Attention
+Codes and Data for Human-like Explanation for Text Classification with Limited Attention Supervision

 ## Requirement
 ### Language